Roman baths & Aquaduct

 Sulphur is the ninth most abundant element of the universe and is one of nature´s great jokes on the human race.
 Known to the ancients as "Brimstone" it is one of the elements essential to life as a constituent of various biologically active compounds.
 Pure sulphur is odourless, but fun-loving nature frequently combines it with hydrogen to produce hydrogen sulphide, which has the odour of rotten eggs.
 Nevertheless sulphur has long been renowned for its medicinal properties.
 Bathing in sulphur springs to maintain or improve the condition of the skin, or even to cure an epidermal complaint, has been common since antiquity.

-In the valley below Manilva, close but mercifully not too close to the renowned Roman Oasis Restaurant, are the Roman Sulphur baths of Hedionda.
+In the valley below Manilva, close but mercifully not too close to the now closed but still renowned Roman Oasis Restaurant, are the Roman Sulphur baths of Hedionda.
 The high sulphur content is due to a sulphur spring which flows from a limestone outcrop above the valley.
 It attracted the attention of the Romans 2000 years ago and an arched bathing complex was created.
 Four of its chambers still exist, although other adjacent water channels can be seen which suggest the complex was once much larger.
 During his period as governor of southern Spain between 63 and 60 BC no less than Julius Caesar is said to have cured himself of a skin infection by bathing here.

 In an attempt at preservation, a modern concrete canopy has been erected over what survives of the original Roman structure.
 This has since been painted white, easing its impact on the landscape.
 The interior Roman stone walls can still be seen from the entrance by those not wishing to take the plunge.
 A small first chamber leads via an archway and tunnel to a much larger inner chamber.
 Hardier types not put off by the all-pervading stench of rotten eggs still come to immerse themselves in the cool, murky, health-giving waters.
 In the embankments of the nearby river, circled by tall reeds, is the aluvial mud scooped up by visitors for use as face packs and poultices (almost as good a skin treatment as the sulphurus water), which is then washed off with a dip in the river.